Donald Byrd: Electric Byrd

 In 1973, he helped to establish and co-produce the Blackbyrds, a fusion group consisting of then-student musicians from Howard University, where Byrd taught in the music department and earned his J.D. in 1976.
 They scored several major hits including "Happy Music" (No. 3 R&B, No. 19 pop), "Walking in Rhythm" (No. 4 R&B, No. 6 pop) and "Rock Creek Park".

 During his tenure at North Carolina Central University during the 1980s, he formed a group which included students from the college called the "125th St NYC Band".
 They recorded three albums; Love Byrd and Words, Sounds, Colors and Shapes which featured Isaac Hayes.
 "Love Has Come Around" on Love Byrd became a disco hit, reaching number No. 4 on Billboard's U.S. Dance Club Songs and in the UK and reached No. 41 on the charts.

 Beginning in the 1960s, Byrd (who eventually gained his PhD in music education from Teachers College, Columbia University in 1982) taught at a variety of postsecondary institutions, including Rutgers University, the Hampton Institute, New York University, Howard University, Queens College, Oberlin College, Cornell University, North Carolina Central University and Delaware State University.
 Byrd returned to somewhat straight-ahead jazz later in his career, recording three albums for Orrin Keepnews' Landmark Records.
+Byrd was named a NEA Jazz Master in 2000.

 Byrd was a resident of Teaneck, New Jersey.
 He died on February 4, 2013, in Dover, Delaware, at age 80.